ej8899/valleyofambermaw/README.md

   - player stats - strength, stamina, dexterity - these are multipliers for damage, damage resistance etc
   - monster encounter should switch to 'attack/defend/run' options to see if success in any option - prevent player from using direction keys to auto run away!
   - dead monsters can leave a 'corpse' behind at the coordinates player is at
-  - save player data to a file & load when player returns
-  - allow for player to save at any time
-  - allow for multiple players at the same time (& interact on map)
   - build a map that keeps blockades in place and stays same for each game played/saved
   - map should allow for 'designer placed' items like a river/mountain/lakes plus random placements of minor blockades/npc/etc
   - build secondary maps like dungeons & towns